Food

 2. Have Non-Food Stress Relievers Ready

 Walking, deep breathing, music, calling a friend.
 List at least three alternatives to eating and use them when urges arise.
-(Books on food and emotions can also be helpful)
+The key is deciding "when this happens, I'll do that" in advance rather than thinking in the moment.
+Books on food and emotions can also be helpful.

 3. Don't Blame Yourself

 If you stress-eat, don't pile on guilt.
 Guilt creates more stress, fueling the cycle.
 "I ate today, but I'll try a different approach next time" is the healthier mindset.
-(Books on mindful eating offer systematic learning)
+(Books on mindful eating offer systematic learning.)
+Rather than perfection, adopt the perspective of gradually reducing frequency.

 Related articles